-Bosnia and Herzegovina is a state with a complex internal structure.
-This structure includes state level, two entities - Federarion of BiH (FBiH) and Republika Srpska (further on: Republic of Srpska) (BiH-RS), and Brčko District BiH as a special administrative unit.
+Bosnia and Herzegovina (BiH) is a state consisting of two entities, the Federation of BiH (FBiH) and the Republic of Srpska (BiH-RS), plus the Brčko District, which has a special status.
 Due to the constitutional arrangements, BiH does not have a unified approach to better regulation and each level has its own separate RIA framework and procedures.
-We will first present our findings for the state of Bosnia and Herzegovina, and then proceed with those for FBiH and BiH-RS.
+We will first present our findings for the state of Bosnia and Herzegovina, and then proceed with those for FBiH and BiH-RS.19

 6.1.
-BETTER REGULATION IN BOSNIA AND HERZEGOVINA (STATE)
+BETTER REGULATION IN BOSNIA AND HERZEGOVINA (STATE)20